 - Double-check with your school counselor to make sure you’re on track to graduate and fulfill college applicationrequirements.

 - Continue to take every opportunity to get to know colleges.
 Attend local college fairs, talk with current college students, meet with college reps who visit your school, follow schools on social media, attend virtual tours and events, and visit campuses in person.

-- Create a checklist and calendar to keep track of college application deadlines (UC, CSU, and Common App schools).
+- Create a checklist and calendar to keep track of application deadlines for college students.
 Make note of the other materials, such as recommendations or college application essays, you’ll need to complete your applications.

-- Start working on your college application essays (UC Personal Insight Questions and Personal Statement for the Common Application).
+- Start working on your college application essays (also known as UC Personal Insight Questions or Personal Statements, for the Common Application).
 Get feedback on your drafts.

 - If you plan to apply for Early Decision or Early Action, some colleges will have deadlines as early as this month.
 Mark these dates!

 - If you can’t afford the application fees that many colleges charge, ask your counselor to help you request a fee waiver.

 - Finalize your college application essays.